 A range of gaming problems such as crashing and freezing is caused by a wrong, faulty or outdated graphics driver.
 Call of Duty Warzone is no exception.
 To enjoy a smooth gameplay, you should always keep your graphics driver up to date.

-You can get the latest graphics driver from your graphics card’s manufacturer such as AMD or NVIDIA, and manually install it.
+You can search for the latest graphics driver from your graphics card’s manufacturer AMD or NVIDIA, and then manually install it.
 But if you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.